 “Additionally, we recommend making Monday or Tuesday your paydays when running weekly payroll.
 This best practice allows operators to compress administrative work into slower days and includes the previous weekend's pay in the check," says Dan Jacobs, Chief Operating Officer of RASI.

-After choosing a payroll schedule, set up direct deposits into your employees' bank accounts.
+After choosing a payroll schedule, set up direct deposits into your employees’ bank accounts.
 ACH bank transfers are a convenient, low-cost alternative to writing checks.
-Collect bank information from employees during the onboarding process and deposit payments directly into their accounts on payday.
+Collect bank information from employees during onboarding and deposit payments directly into their accounts on payday.

 Payroll software is an invaluable tool that helps automate payroll processing to save time and make sure you never miss a payday.
 When your staff scheduling tool integrates with your payroll software, doing payroll is a breeze.

-- Personal contact information, including a legal name and address.
+- Personal contact information, including a legal name and address

-- Tax forms that include a Social Security number and requested tax withholdings, like a W-4 for employees and a W-9 for contractors.
+- Tax forms that include a Social Security number and requested tax withholdings, like a W-4 for employees and a W-9 for contractors

-- Health insurance plan opt-in forms.
+- Health insurance plan opt-in forms

-- Forms for any retirement savings plans, such as a 401(k).
+- Forms for any retirement savings plans, such as a 401(k)

-- Forms for any other benefits plans.
+- Forms for any other benefits plans

 How to calculate payments for payroll